 Sandbags are considered to be one of the first lines of defence in the event of flooding despite significant evidence of their limitations.
-In the event of widespread flooding there are insufficient resources available despatch sandbags to to individual properties that request them.
+In the event of widespread flooding there are insufficient resources available to despatch sandbags to individual properties that request them.